What is the role of Java Full Stack Developer?

 Phase 1: Learn the Fundamentals

-The first phase of your journey to becoming a java full stack developer roadmap involves learning the foundational concepts of programming.
+The first phase of your journey to becoming a Java full stack developer roadmap involves learning the foundational concepts of programming.
 This step confirms you have a strong base to build upon more advanced topics.

-Core Programming Concepts
+Core Java and Programming Fundamentals

 1. Variables